top of page

 Thanks for trusting Goober Time Guide Service to show you a good time on the water!

 Goober Time Guide Service offers premier guided fishing experiences throughout the James River and key bodies of water across Central Virginia.
-We specialize in multi-species excursions, targeting trophy Blue Catfish, Flathead Catfish, Smallmouth Bass, Striped Bass, and Crappie.
+We specialize in multi-species excursions, targeting trophy Blue Catfish, Flathead Catfish

 Our versatile fleet includes a fully-equipped main vessel for full-group charters, as well as specialized kayaks, paddleboards, and whitewater rafts to access remote waters and low-pressure fisheries.
 Furthermore, we offer exclusive light-lining charter trips for elite anglers seeking the ultimate technical challenge and potential record-breaking catches.